using cinema as enema

-Having the good fortune to utter most of these lines was Hunter, whose bored, depressed, sarcastic, honest, angst ridden and always twilit and Zonebusting rants on the air came from his pirate radio station in his room deep down in the turbulent subconscious depths of his parents’ home high in the Hollywood Hills evoking heights of the suburb of Paradise Hills, Arizona-naturally!-given that the telltale ‘zone’ in Arizona implicitly confirmed that this film was inspired by and ranting about the fatal disaster in the Twilight Zone.
-As a Library Technician at Streetsville Secondary School in Mississauga, Ontario, it was nice to see that ‘Happy’ Harry liked dropping by the school library, signing out and reading books like Lenny Bruce’s posthumous autobiography, How to Talk Dirty and Influence People (1967), naturally published the year I was born, confirming the presciently anticipatory and implicit link of ‘Happy’ Harry to Scrappy Gary.
+Having the good fortune to utter most of these lines was Hunter, whose bored, depressed, sarcastic, honest, angst ridden and always twilit and Zonebusting rants on the air came while on his pirate radio station in his room deep down in the turbulent subconscious depths of his parents’ home high in the Hollywood Hills evoking heights of the suburb of Paradise Hills, Arizona-naturally!-given that the telltale ‘zone’ in Arizona implicitly affirmed that this film was inspired by and ranting about being trapped in the Twilight Zone by the TZ disaster.
+As a Library Technician at Streetsville Secondary School in Mississauga, Ontario, it was nice to see that ‘Happy’ Harry liked dropping by the school library, signing out and reading books like Lenny Bruce’s posthumous autobiography, How To Talk Dirty And Influence People (1967), naturally published the year I was born, affirming that ‘Happy’ Harry presciently anticipated Scrappy Gary.

-This implicitly anticipatory link between Scrappy Gary and ‘Happy’ Harry’ was affirmed by the fact that HHH’s righteous rants always had an implicit link to the TZ disaster.
-This link to the TZ disaster was underlined by the favourite target of HHH’s righteous rants, the dastardly, diabolic and implicitly Kennedy and Spielberg linked duo of the Wicked Witch of the West-like Principal Loretta Creswood and her favourite obsequious Nikko the flying monkey King-like Vice Principal, Murdock-played by Annie Ross and Andy Romano, respectively-who were discovered and revealed to be illegally profiting off the forced expulsion of ‘problem’ teens from Hubert H. Humphrey High School-making HHH literally the righteously indignant heart, mind, soul and voice of HHH.
-Of course, illegally profiting from discarded teens reminded us that Kennedy and Spielberg had profited from the disappearance of Chen, Le and Morrow with TZ disaster themed Zone War film art.
-To support the implicit meaning of the film, a license plate in the film was seen to end with the fateful numbers 723, openly linking PUMP UP THE VOLUME to the 7/23/1982 date of the TZ disaster.
+This implication that ‘Happy’ Harry anticipated Scrappy Gary was reaffirmed by the fact that the favourite target of HHH’s righteous rants were the dastardly, diabolic and implicitly Kennedy and Spielberg linked duo of the implicitly Wicked Witch of the West linked Principal Loretta Creswood and her favourite obsequious Nikko the flying monkey King, Vice Principal Murdock-played by Annie Ross and Andy Romano, respectively-who were discovered and revealed to be illegally profiting off the forced expulsion of ‘problem’ teens from Hubert H. Humphrey High School-making HHH literally the righteously indignant heart, mind, soul and voice of HHH.
+Of course, illegally profiting from discarded teens reminded us that Kennedy and Spielberg profited after 1982 from the disappearance of Chen, Le and Morrow with TZ disaster themed Zone War film art.
+To support the implicit meaning of the film, a license plate in the film was seen to end with the fateful numbers 723, openly linking PUMP UP THE VOLUME to the July 23, 1982 date of the TZ disaster.

 they did not want you to get this information.’